List of county roads in Washington County, Minnesota: County Road 75

 County Road 75 is a county route that serves St. Paul Park and Grey Cloud Island Township.
 County Road 75 begins at 14th Avenue in St. Paul Park.
 75 heads south as Grey Cloud Island Drive into Grey Cloud Island Township, where it ends at 105th Street South.

 County Road 76

 County Road 76 is a county route that serves Denmark Township.
 It begins at the western edge of the township at Highway 95 and heads across Denmark Township to St. Croix Trail (Washington County 21).
 County Road 76 is known as 90th Street South for its entire route.

 County Road 91

 County Road 91 is a county route that used to be designated as County Road 1.
 The route is still co-signed as Old 1.
 County Road 91 begins at Scandia Trail (MN 97) and heads north to the Chisago County Line as Lofton Avenue North.

+County Road 96

+County Road 96 is a county route that used to be designated as Minnesota State Highway 96.
+The state highway was turned back Washington County in 2023.
+County Road 96 starts at the Ramsey/Washington County line in Dellwood where it meets the remainder of MN 96 and MN 244.
+From here it runs east along the former route of State Highway 96 through Dellwood, Grant, and Stillwater Township, before ending at MN 95 in Stillwater.
+Along its route it has junctions with County Roads 9, 15, 55, 5, and 11.
+It is known as Dellwood Road for its entire length.